-In addition to the foreign currency exchange exposure related to our Venezuelan subsidiary's net monetary assets, we also sell concentrate to our bottling partner in Venezuela from outside the country.
-These sales are denominated in U.S. dollars.
 We also have certain U.S. dollar-denominated intangible assets associated with products sold in Venezuela.
-As a result of weaker sales and the volatility of foreign currency exchange rates resulting from continued political instability, we recorded impairment charges of \$14 million and \$34 million during the three and six months ended June 30, 2017, respectively, in the line item other operating charges in our condensed consolidated statements of income.
+As a result of weaker sales and the volatility of foreign currency exchange rates resulting from continued political instability, we recorded impairment charges of \$34 million during the nine months ended September 29, 2017 in the line item other operating charges in our condensed consolidated statement of income.
 As a result of these impairment charges, the remaining carrying value of all U.S. dollar-denominated intangible assets associated with products sold in Venezuela is zero.